fctr-id/okta-ai-agent/README.md

      -  Azure OpenAI (GPT-4)
      -  Ollama (Local, Self-hosted, use 32B+ models)
      -  OpenAI Compatible APIs (Fireworks, Together AI, OpenRouter ...etc)

-## 🛡️ Security & Privacy

-### Data Control
-- **Local Storage**: All Okta data is stored in SQLite DB - a file-based database that lives entirely on your PC/VM
-- **Your Token, Your Rules**: You create and control the Okta API token, including restricting its network access and role permissions
-- **LLM Flexibility**:
-  - Use your enterprise-approved AI providers
-  - Deploy Ollama locally for a completely local environment
-  - Full control over model selection

-### Data Privacy (as of Feb 15th, 2025)
-- ✅ **What's Sent to LLMs**:
-  - User queries (user prompts)
-  - System prompts
-- ❌ **What's Not Sent**:
-  - No Okta user data
-  - No organizational data
-  - No synced database contents

-> **Note**: Future relases may introduce features that will require the Okta data to be sent to the LLM for summarization.
->  Any such changes will be clearly documented in release notes.

 ## 🚀 Quick Start